euroargodev/argopy/docs/user-guide/fetching-argo-data/user_mode.rst

       - all without jargon [a]_

-.. [a] DATA_MODE/PARAM_DATA_MODE and QC_FLAG are retained, PARAM_ADJUSTED and PARAM variables are merged in a single variable: the complete list is available with :class:`utils.list_standard_variables`
+.. [a] The complete list is available with :class:`utils.list_standard_variables`.
+Note that DATA_MODE/PARAM_DATA_MODE and QC flags variables are retained while PARAM_ADJUSTED and PARAM variables are merged (i.e. PARAM_ADJUSTED is removed).
 .. [b] The list of radiometry parameters is available with :class:`utils.list_radiometry_parameters`.
 .. [c] Particle backscattering at 700 nanometers
 .. [d] Concentration of coloured dissolved organic matter in seawater